moshanATucsd/dx/docs/2-concepts/index.md

 ### Understanding Tenzar DX

-The Tenzar DX platform revolves around three core concepts: **Deployments**, **Images**, and **Volumes**.
+The Tenzar DX system revolves around three core concepts: **Deployments**, **Images**, and **Volumes**.

 #### Deployments
 All computations that you run on DX begin with launching a **Deployment**.
-A deployment is an ephemeral instance ("a server") in the cloud that you use to run your workload.
+A deployment is an ephemeral instance ("a server") running a container in the cloud that you use to run your workload.
 When you start your deployment, you select the type of instance, a Docker image, and any data you'd like to include.
 When your deployment is ready for use, you can access it through a standard terminal connection.

 [image of deployment]